SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 in this case, they ensure only small numbers can be stored.
 The setter ensures that new values are always less than twelve, and the getter simply returns the stored value.

+..
 In this example,
    the number is stored in the wrapper's private ``number`` property, but you could write a version of ``EvenNumber`` that implements ``wrappedValue`` as a stored property and uses ``didSet`` to ensure the number is always even.

-..
-XXX TR: Is there a possible race condition here, between the "bad" value being stored and the didSet observer correting it?
+   However, the general framing we use in the docs is that didSet is mostly for reacting to the new value, not changing it, so I'm not highlighting that fact here.
+   The order of operations for willSet, set, and didSet is well defined, but might be something you have to pay attention to.

 .. assertion:: stored-property-wrappedValue
     :compile: true